-All students must meet all the health and safety requirements documented on the Nursing and Allied Health Program Medical Record and Functional Abilities Essential for Nursing Practice (see p.
-33, Functional Abilities Essential for Nursing Practice).
+All students must meet all the health and safety requirements documented on the Nursing and Allied Health Program Medical Record and Functional Abilities Essential for Nursing Practice (p.
+30).
 It is essential that nursing students be able to perform a number of physical activities in the clinical portion of the program.
-At a minimum, students will be required to lift patients, stand for several hours at a time and perform bending activities.
+At a minimum, students will be required to lift patients, stand for several hours at a time, and perform bending activities.
 Students who have a chronic illness or condition must be maintained on current treatment and be able to implement direct patient care.
 The clinical nursing experience also places students under considerable mental and emotional stress as they undertake responsibilities and duties impacting patients' lives.
 Students must be able to demonstrate rational and appropriate behavior under stressful conditions.
-Individuals should give careful consideration to the mental and physical demands of the program prior to making application and should inform the program of changes in their functional ability.
+Individuals should give careful consideration to the mental and physical demands of the program prior to making application and should inform the program of any changes in their functional ability.